J.D.-M.A. Program in History

 Admission to the Program

 The student is obligated to secure separate admission to both the School of Law and the Graduate School of Arts & SciencesApplication to the Graduate School of Arts and Sciences may be made prior to entrance or while the applicant is a first-year student or — under certain conditions — a second-year student at the School of Law.
-In all cases, the applicant will be held to the same standards as any other applicant, and the fact that he or she is a candidate for the dual-degree program will not be considered in the admissions process.
+In all cases, the applicant will be held to the same standards as any other applicant, and the fact that he or she is a candidate for the combination-degree program will not be considered in the admissions process.
 J.D. students applying for the M.A. degree may submit their LSAT scores in lieu of the GRE.
-Once admitted independently to each school, the student may make application to the Program Committee for admission to the dual degree program.
-Admission to the dual-degree program will be judged according to criteria developed by the Program Committee and will not be guaranteed by virtue of acceptance at both schools.
+Once admitted independently to each school, the student may make application to the Program Committee for admission to the combination-degree program.
+Admission to the combination-degree program will be judged according to criteria developed by the Program Committee and will not be guaranteed by virtue of acceptance at both schools.

 Curriculum

 The program will take three years to complete and will require the student to take 98 total credits.
 The J.D. requires 86 credits, and the M.A. requires 30 credits.
 Normally, a student would have to take 116 credits to complete both degrees.
-In the dual-degree program, however, the School of Law offers 12 credits for M.A. courses, and the Graduate School of Arts and Sciences offers 6 credits for J.D. courses, so a student in the program needs to take only 98 total credits.
+In the combination-degree program, however, the School of Law offers 12 credits for M.A. courses, and the Graduate School of Arts and Sciences offers 6 credits for J.D. courses, so a student in the program needs to take only 98 total credits.

 M.A. in History